PlatinMarket/electron-zebra/README.md

 ## Scripts

-Build and execute the electron app in development.
+Build and execute the electron app in development mode.
 ```sh
 $ yarn dev
 ```